 Medical Services and Information- COVID-19

 Students who need medical services can first access medical care by calling Dial-a-Nurse at 773-508-8883.
 A nurse will listen to a student's symptoms and direct them on next steps.
-In Fall 2020, students cannot book medical appointments online as Wellness Center services have expanded and changed during COVID-19 and the nurses will be able to help students figure out next steps for their specific needs/symptoms.
+In Spring 2021, students cannot book medical appointments online as Wellness Center services have expanded and changed during COVID-19 and the nurses will be able to help students figure out next steps for their specific needs/symptoms.
 If a student would just like a phone consultation with a nurse, they can book that online here.

 If you are feeling ill and have questions about symptoms or want to schedule an appointment, you should contact Dial-A-Nurse at 773-508-8883 (leave a message if your call is not answered) or schedule a nurse triage appointment online.
 If you are feeling ill but are not sure if the symptoms may be consistent with COVID-19, please use LUC's new symptom checker app.
 The University has developed a Symptom Checker application to promote your own health & safety and to improve awareness of the symptoms of COVID-19.
 It is strongly recommended that you use the application on a daily basis.
+This appplication can be accessed through the Loyola Health function of the Loyola mobile app, find out more HERE.

 Safe and appropriate care will be provided both in-person and via telehealth depending on the nature of your symptoms.
 If a nurse recommends that you should be tested for COVID-19, they will provide you with information on how to access testing at Loyola.
 Testing for COVID-19 will be available on the Health Sciences, Lake Shore, and Water Tower Campuses.
 Any student reporting symptoms of COVID-19 will have access to testing through the Wellness Center.